Decorative neutral curve divider

 The content is everything you build around that idea.
 In an RFP response, the subject matter might be "our project management methodology."
 The content would be the detailed process charts, team member bios, specific timelines, and client testimonials that explain and validate that methodology.
 Content brings your subject matter to life and provides the necessary proof points for your audience, turning an abstract topic into a concrete solution.

-How All Three Work Together
+How These Three Elements Work Together

 These three elements are a powerful trio.
 Your subject matter provides the foundation, the theme gives it a persuasive angle, and the content delivers the message with clarity and impact.
 To create winning proposals, you need all three working in harmony.
 For instance, subject matter experts from different departments provide the core knowledge (the subject matter).
 This knowledge is then framed with a compelling theme, like "accelerating your team’s productivity."